Lone Star Ticks in Georgia

 Lone Star ticks are flattened from top to bottom.
-Adult and nymph ticks have 8 legs while the larval ticks have 6 legs.
-The females have a brown or black body behind the scutum (front section of a tick); at the very back side of the scutum, they will have a white or silver colored spot.
+Adult and nymph ticks have 8 legs while larval ticks have 6 legs.
+The females have a brown or black body behind the scutum (front section of a tick); at the very backside of the scutum, they will have a white or silver-colored spot.
 Males have a mostly brown or black body behind the scutum with small white or silver streaks, bands, or stripes on the outermost parts of the body.
+All life stages of the tick feed on blood, and the males of this species must feed in order to reproduce.
+This is different from the other two ticks covered on our site.
+As mentioned above, ticks can feed on human or animal blood.

 There is no one primary host of this type of tick; they can and will get on numerous animals and humans.
 The nymphal and juvenile stages are found on smaller mammals or birds, but can occasionally get on larger animals or humans.
 They are very common throughout most of the United States and can be found in any areas where their hosts reside.
 They wait on grass or tall foliage and attach to a host as it passes.
 After feeding, the tick drops back off of its host to lay eggs or molt.
 These ticks mate while on the host, and once the female has taken a blood meal she will detach and fall to the ground to lay her eggs.